-I’ve broken each step into a separate article for brevity.
-You can skip those articles that don’t apply to you.
+I’ve broken down each step in a separate article for brevity.

 - VirtualBox — a free open-source hypervisor we will use to install our server as a virtual machine.
 You could use another hypervisor or a physical machine if you prefer; I chose VirtualBox for its simplicity and cross-platform support.

 - Apache httpd — the most popular web server in the world.